DDR5 SDRAM: Command encoding

-The command encoding was significantly rearranged and takes inspiration from that of LPDDR4; commands are sent using either one or two cycles with 14-bit bus.
-Some simple commands (e.g. precharge) take one cycle, while any that include an address (activate, read, write) use two cycles to include 28 bits of information.
+The command encoding was significantly rearranged, eliminating the traditional R̅A̅S̅ and C̅A̅S̅ signals in favour of a system resembling LPDDR4: commands are sent using either one or two cycles with a 14-bit bus.
+Simple commands (e.g. precharge) take one cycle, while any that include an address (activate, read, write) use two cycles to include 28 bits of information.

 Also like LPDDR, there are now 256 8-bit mode registers, rather than eight 13-bit mode registers.
-Also, rather than one register (MR7) being reserved for use by the registered clock driver chip, a complete second bank of mode registers is defined (selected using the CW bit).
+Additionally, rather than one register (MR7) being reserved for use by the registered clock driver chip, a complete second bank of mode registers is defined (selected by setting the CW bit high).
+Reading from a registered clock driver is done indirectly, as it cannot send responses via the data bus.
+Instead, a request to read from a registered clock driver is followed by a write to DRAM mode register 63, a simple scratchpad.
+The clock driver, while it is forwarding the mode register write command, modifies it to include the requested data value, after which a read of MR63 returns the data on the data bus.

-The "Write Pattern" command is new for DDR5; it is similar to a normal write command, but instead of taking data from the bus, the range is filled in with copies of a one-byte mode register (which defaults to all-zero) instead of individual data.
-While this takes just as long to complete as a normal write, it frees up the command bus for other operations.
+The new "Write pattern" command is similar to a normal write command, but instead of taking data from the bus, the range is filled in with copies of a one-byte mode register (which defaults to all-zero) instead of individual data.
+While this takes just as long to complete as a normal write, it frees up the data bus for operations on other banks.

+The Precharge and Refresh commands gain a "same bank" option, which applies to a given bank number in all bank groups.
+If the SB bit is clear, the bank bits are ignored and the commands apply to all banks.

+The "Refresh management" (all banks or same bank) command causes a special refresh for row hammer mitigation, and is sent by the DRAM controller if the number of Activate commands is disproportionate to the number of normal Refresh commands.

-The multi-purpose command includes various sub-commands for training and calibration of the data bus.
+The "Multi-purpose command" includes various sub-commands for training and calibration of the data bus.

+The "Burst length" control bit normally requests "burst chop" mode, which transfers only 8 words (although the bank remains busy for 16 word times), but can be configured via a mode register to instead request a double-sized 32-word burst.

+The Write command includes a partial-write hint.
+If W̅R̅P̅ is high, the controller guarantees that the data mask signals will all be high for this burst, so the chip need not read the previous contents from the DRAM array.
+If any data masks may be low (indicating that the previous DRAM contents should be preserved), W̅R̅P̅ must be low.